 Version history features

-Within Version history, you’ll see the username of the video’s uploader (i.e. if you’re working with a team).
+Within Version history, you’ll see the username of the video’s uploader (i.e. if you’re working with a team) and the file size for the video.
 You’ll also be able to download or delete versions as well.
 Team members granted Viewer access cannot access version history as they cannot edit videos.

 To Restore, Download, or Delete a version, select the (⋯) menu next to the timestamp.